ironkayman/RebisTheory/RebisTheory.md

 Although general description of the timeline will remain linear, some topics and overarching themes will be referencing to the future articles, those are usually capable of existing without prior established thought framework, unless it is stated otherwise.

-### Chapter `I`: Cosmology
+### Chapter `I`: Kozmology

 At first, we will establish rough outline of the cosmology based on the rank missions' briefings, dialogue, item, and equipment descriptions.
 We are not currently concerned with exact in-universe laws, under which each location operates, but with their themes.

-While we believe both laws and themes, including the symbolism, are important for the color-coded setting, - with no knowledge of it's laws, which would build the internally consistent physical foundation for the story to unfold, themes emerge here from the relations between its' elements, which, as parts of the story, we believe, should also be internally consistent.
+While we believe both laws and themes, including the symbolism, are important for the color-coded setting, - with no knowledge of its laws, which would build the internally consistent physical foundation for the story to unfold, themes emerge here from the relations between its' elements, which, as parts of the story, we believe, should also be internally consistent.
 With this approach, at least for the cosmology, themes and motifs will serve us as a scaffolding and approximate guidelines for our theory on what we judge to be fitting thematically and what not, while taking notes on establishing in-universe physical laws to properly characterize those locations from as many point of view as it would be required.

 #### Material Realm

-As it is the baseline, the real world within which most of game's event take place, we need to label it and distinguish from the other locations or realms.
-Such name we take from the description of the mission [Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness): `...
+The name we take from the description of the mission [Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness): `...
 Why spirits return to the material realm is unknown ...`

+As it is the main location of the setting within which most of game's event take place, we need to label it and distinguish from the other dimensions, locations, or realms, so, such name would suffice.

-Material realm is a home for wolvers, lichens, and rest of creatures, who are classified as neither fiends nor undead.
+Material realm is home for wolvers, lichens, and rest of creatures, who are classified as neither fiends nor undead.
 It is the realm where Cradle is located.

 #### Underworld